-Kate Garchinsky illustrates and writes children’s books and media in her studio in Edgmont, Pennsylvania.
+Kate Garchinsky illustrates books and performs bird calls in the woodlands surrounding her studio in Edgmont, Pennsylvania.
 She draws inspiration from the natural world, and master painters of wildlife and landscapes, past and present.
 Her debut picture book, The Secret Life of the Red Fox, written by celebrated author Laurence Pringle, released in spring 2017 to critical acclaim.
-Future titles with Pringle include The Secret Life of the Little Brown Bat (2018) and The Secret Life of the Skunk (2019).
+Future titles with Mr. Pringle include The Secret Life of the Little Brown Bat and The Secret Life of the Skunk (Boyds Mills Press).
 Her upcoming non-fiction chapter book, Belle’s Journey (May 2018, Charlesbridge), was the result of a collaboration with ornithologist and fellow DVOC member, Dr. Rob Bierregaard, and Harold Underdown.
 Kate recently lead a Highlights Foundation workshop with authors Larry Pringle, Rob Bierregaard, Julie Zickefoose.

 Kate was awarded the Don & Virgina Eckelberry Fellowship for nature artists at the Academy of Natural Sciences in 2015, where she has spent time researching and sketching bird specimens.
 Her studies of the extinct Carolina parakeet and the Passenger Pigeon have been published in Birding magazine (2014, 2018).
 A digital exhibit of her work will go live on the anniversary of the death of Incas, the last captive Carolina parakeet, on February 21, 2018.